 The MEAN stack is a popular technology stack that is commonly utilized in web development.
 It is made out of MongoDB, Express.js, Angular, and Node.js as its four major building blocks.
-These tools are used by a MEAN stack developer to build quick, scalable, and reliable web apps.
+Moreover, these tools are used by a MEAN stack developer to build quick, scalable, and reliable web apps.

 Also give a read Development Stacks: What are they and how to Hire Developer